urban concept

-the inner city of graz in the geidorf district is characterised by a very homogeneous yet small-scale building and urban structure, with low eaves and narrow streets. this is where the karl franzens university is located, with a view of the city park and schlossberg in the centre of graz. this is a special location with a special environment that demands a respectful response in terms of building mass distribution, outdoor space and traffic solutions when incorporating new buildings.
+the historic center of graz, particularly the geidorf quarter, is characterized by a homogeneous yet finely detailed urban fabric, with low rooflines and narrow streets. within this context sits karl-franzens-university, with visual connections to the city park and the schlossberg in the heart of graz. this unique location requires a sensitive response in terms of massing, open space, and traffic organization when introducing new buildings.

-the historic park in front of the main building of KFU is extended to the elevated city terrace via inviting stairways. the differentiated volume arranged here simultaneously creates a transition between the “lower” and “upper” parts of the building, thereby greatly softening the impact of the imposing overall structure.
+the historic park in front of the main university building is extended via inviting stairs to an elevated city terrace. the volume here creates a visual break between lower and upper parts of the building, softening the perception of the overall mass. the terrace fosters a strong connection between the city and the university, providing much-needed outdoor and recreational space with expansive views over graz.

 architectural and functional concept

-the inner city of graz in the geidorf district is characterised by a very homogeneous yet small-scale building and urban structure, with low eaves and narrow streets. this is where the karl franzens university is located, with a view of the city park and schlossberg in the centre of graz. this is a special location with a special environment that demands a respectful response in terms of building mass distribution, outdoor space and traffic solutions when incorporating new buildings.
+the historic center of graz, particularly the geidorf quarter, is characterized by a homogeneous yet finely detailed urban fabric, with low rooflines and narrow streets. within this context sits karl-franzens-university, with visual connections to the city park and the schlossberg in the heart of graz. this unique location requires a sensitive response in terms of massing, open space, and traffic organization when introducing new buildings.

-the historic park in front of the main building of KFU is extended to the elevated city terrace via inviting stairways. the differentiated volume arranged here simultaneously creates a transition between the “lower” and “upper” parts of the building, thereby greatly softening the impact of the imposing overall structure.
+the historic park in front of the main university building is extended via inviting stairs to an elevated city terrace. the volume here creates a visual break between lower and upper parts of the building, softening the perception of the overall mass. the terrace fosters a strong connection between the city and the university, providing much-needed outdoor and recreational space with expansive views over graz.

 architectural and functional concept